Morgan-Potter/Morgan-Potter.github.io/docs/_posts/2022-09-04-Robotics Update.md

 <h4>How does this make you feel?</h4>

-Not getting to do any work for Robotics was quite dissapointing, as I was excited to mess around with the new shift registers, and the transistors that were found buried in other components.
+Not getting to do any work for Robotics was quite disappointing, as I was excited to mess around with the new shift registers, and the transistors that were found buried in other components.
 Although it was not exactly the same content, I did learn a lot about Robotics this week which is a good constilation.
 This assignment really helped to solidify my foundational Robotics skills since I did not try all that hard to create a strong knowledge base.

 <h4>What are your next steps?</h4>